This is a list of frequently asked questions (FAQ) for the InCommon Certificate Service.

 - What is the certificate chain for SSL or EV certificates issued by the InCommon Certificate Service?

 - Do I need to install any certificates in my browser to access web sites that use SSL or EV certificates issued by the InCommon Certificate Service?

 - What is the best way to test a server configured with an SSL or EV certificate issued by the InCommon Certificate Service?

 - What are the supported browsers, devices and application suites?

 - Miscellaneous Questions

 The InCommon Certificate Service, created by and for the higher education community, provides unlimited server and client certificates for one low membership fee.
 This includes unlimited Domain Validation SSL certificates, Extended Validation (EV) SSL certificates, client (or personal) certificates, and code-signing certificates.

-The higher education community developed this service to reduce the cost of certificates to campuses.
-Because InCommon is a non-profit, community-driven organization, the program provides value and benefits to the subscribers (rather than providing profit for the certificate provider).
-The program offers unlimited certificates for a single annual fee, which is expected to reduce the cost of certificates for many institutions.
+The higher education community developed this service to reduce the cost of certificates.
+Because InCommon is a non-profit, community-driven organization, the primary drivers are to provide value and benefits to the subscribers (rather than providing profit for the certificate provider).
+The program offers unlimited certificates at one annual fee, which is expected to reduce the cost of certificates for many institutions.